 I went to Singapore not as a Crazy Rich Asian but a frugal one.
 Haha.
-I really did not plan on coming to Singapore as a tourist because it’s an expensive country.
+I really did not plan on coming to Singapore to splurge on shopping since it’s very expensive.
 Then I realized I should check it out and see how the people live in a first world country.
-I came from Malaysia when I went to visit Singapore.
+Appreciate its environment.

 I booked my hostel with Joyfor Backpacker Hostel in Kallang for SGD 44.46 (4 nights).